glowingjade/obsidian-smart-composer/README.md

 > This plugin is currently maintained by a single developer and is **not under active development**.
 > Occasional updates or bug fixes may still be released, but **issues and feature requests may not be reviewed promptly**.
 >
-> **Interested in helping?**
+> **🔗 Community Forks**
-> If you'd like to contribute or are maintaining an updated fork, please get in touch.
+> If you maintain a fork, please share it in the [Community Fork Collection](https://github.com/glowingjade/obsidian-smart-composer/discussions/496).
-> I’d be happy to add collaborators or highlight community-maintained versions.

 > [!NOTE]
 > **🚀 New Feature: Model Context Protocol (MCP) is now available!**